Shallu9876/Exam-practice-250318/Network WiFi Connection Troubleshooting.md

  [Here is the Link](https://www.techtarget.com/searchnetworking/tip/Wireless-network-troubleshooting-Connectivity?utm_source=chatgpt.com)

  Sometimes, the most obvious causes of system trouble can be the hardest to see.
 All of us make faulty assumptions at times.
-When we try to access the Wi-Fi network and nothing happens, it's best to start with the Basics.
+When we try to access the Wi-Fi network and nothing happens, it's best to start with the Basics